quicwg/ops-drafts/draft-ietf-quic-applicability.md

 using the connection ID.

-While sufficiently robust connection ID generation schemes will mitigate linkability issues, they do not provide full protection.
-Analysis of the lifetimes of six-tuples (source and destination addresses as well as the migrated CID) may expose these links anyway.
+While sufficiently robust connection ID generation schemes will mitigate linkability for on-path observers, they do not provide full protection.
+Of course, the server uses the connection ID to associate packets to the same QUIC connection and as such can also link differeet IP addresses to the same user.
+Further, analysis of the lifetimes of six-tuples (source and destination addresses as well as the migrated CID) may expose these links as well to on-path observers.

 In the limit where connection migration in a server pool is rare, it is trivial for an observer to associate two connection IDs.
 Conversely, in the opposite